The Most Used Microfabrication Techniques in Microfluidics

 Soft-lithography, also called replica molding, uses elastomeric polymers to create stamps complementary to a mold bearing the negative design.
 This patterning method has several advantages such as lower costs, high throughput, easy setup and good pattern resolution .

-Once fabricated by photolithography, the master mold can be used several times to produce the polymer stamps and PDMS, in particular, is the most common elastomer widely employed to create microfluidics devices which find application in different research fields from biology to chemistry and physic.
+Once the microfabrication is done by photolithography, the master mold can be used several times to produce the polymer stamps and PDMS, in particular, is the most common elastomer widely employed to create microfluidic devices which find application in different research fields from biology to chemistry and physic.

 Figure 4 shows how the PDMS is used in the replica molding to fabricate chips from a SU-8 patterned mold (previously created by photolithography).
 In particular, a mixture of PDMS base and curing agent is generally poured on the mold and degassed.
 The PDMS stamp is separated from the mold only after the process of polymerization through a crosslinking at 60 °C for at least 2 h.
 Finally, in order to obtain the final microfluidic device, the PDMS stamp can be assembled for example with a glass support through a covalent bonding by using the oxygen plasma treatment.